Paul & Pilar

 Paul Vinet brings a breadth of experience to CROPP as an art historian and advisor.
 While his formal training began in Paris, he now resides in New York City.
 In Paris, he was director at Galerie Natalie Obadia, Galerie Karsten Greve and Galerie Anne de Villepoix.
 While in Washington DC, he served as director at G Fine Art, and most recently, Paul served as a Senior Associate at Suzanne Randolph Fine Arts, an Art Advisory firm based in New York City.

-Looking now to the broader Americas for inspiration, Paul hopes to share his insights with an eager community of contemporary artists and collectors.
+Paul loves discovering new talent and hopes to share his insights with an eager community of contemporary artists and collectors.

 Paul holds a bachelor’s degree in Art History, specializing in Contemporary Art, and a master’s degree in Museum Studies, both from École du Louvre.